ekimmagrann/hubitat-elkm1/README.md

 Copy the Elk M1 Driver code from GitHub into a a ‘New Driver’ under the 'Drivers Code' menu then click ‘Save’

-Copy the Elk M1 ChildDriver Thermostat code from GitHub into a a ‘New Driver’ under the 'Drivers Code' menu then click ‘Save’
+Copy the Elk M1 Driver Thermostat code from GitHub into a a ‘New Driver’ under the 'Drivers Code' menu then click ‘Save’

 Go to ‘Apps’